trchudley/pdemtools/docs/appendix/faq.md

 `pdemtools` will still be useful in some ways for these larger-scale tasks.
 For instance, the dataframe returned by the `search` tool can providing you a list of download urls for strip tarballs (accessed via the dataframe's `'fileurl'` column) that can then be retrieved via `wget` or similar.
 Or the `mosaic()` function can return mosaics on a custom tile grid suited to your own requirements if the standard PGC tiles aren't useful for your needs.

 We would encourage users who are interested in larger-scale analysis to get in touch with their needs if they find `pdemtools` doesn't quite suit.
 We have the goal of making `pdemtools` a one-stop-shop for ArcticDEM/REMA DEM analysis, and other perspectives and requirements are an essential part of this.

+#### Q: I have downloaded a strip scene, but the strip appears to have no data within the area.
+Why?

+Strips can appear empty (i.e. `NaN` values) when photogrammetry fails (due to cloud, water, etc) or it is masked by the PGC bitmask.
+Data previewed by the `pdt.load.preview()` function is masked according to this bitmask, and data loaded by the `pdt.load.from_search()` function is also masked by default (this can be disabled by using the `bitmask = False` option).

+As a result, it is entirely possible that the `search()` function can return a valid datastrip that covers a sufficient proportion of the AOI to meet the `min_aoi_frac` requirements, but it will appear empty (i.e. all-`NaN`) when viewed.
+The `preview()` function will help you identify these 'empty' scenes, but there may still be (poor-quality) data present if it is downloaded using the `load.from_search()` function with `bitmask = False`.